Peripatetic school: History

 Originally at least, the Peripatetic gatherings were probably conducted less formally than the term "school" suggests: there was likely no set curriculum or requirements for students or even fees for membership.
 Aristotle did teach and lecture there, but there was also philosophical and scientific research done in partnership with other members of the school.
 It seems likely that many of the writings that have come down to us in Aristotle's name were based on lectures he gave at the school.
 Among the members of the school in Aristotle's time were Theophrastus, Phanias of Eresus, Eudemus of Rhodes, Aristoxenus, and Dicaearchus.
 Much like Plato's Academy, there were in Aristotle's school junior and senior members, the junior members generally serving as pupils or assistants to the senior members who directed research and lectured.
 The aim of the school, at least in Aristotle's time, was not to further a specific doctrine, but rather to explore philosophical and scientific theories; those who ran the school worked as equal partners.

-Sometime shortly after the death of Alexander the Great in June 323 BC, Aristotle left Athens to avoid persecution by anti-Macedonian factions in Athens, due to his ties to Macedonia.
+Some time shortly after the death of Alexander the Great in June 323 BC, Aristotle left Athens to avoid persecution by anti-Macedonian factions in Athens, due to his ties to Macedonia.
 After Aristotle's death in 322 BC, his colleague Theophrastus succeeded him as head of the school.
 The most prominent member of the school after Theophrastus was Strato of Lampsacus, who increased the naturalistic elements of Aristotle's philosophy and embraced a form of atheism.
 After the time of Strato, the Peripatetic school fell into a decline.
 Lyco was famous more for his oratory than his philosophical skills, and Aristo for his biographical studies.
 Although Critolaus was more philosophically active, none of the Peripatetic philosophers in this period seem to have contributed anything original to philosophy.
 The reasons for the decline of the Peripatetic school are unclear.
 Stoicism and Epicureanism provided many answers for those people looking for dogmatic and comprehensive philosophical systems, and the scepticism of the Middle Academy may have seemed preferable to anyone who rejected dogmatism.
 Later tradition linked the school's decline to Neleus of Scepsis and his descendants hiding the works of Aristotle and Theophrastus in a cellar until their rediscovery in the 1st century BC, and even though this story may be doubted, it is possible that Aristotle's works were not widely read.

 The names of the first seven or eight scholarchs (leaders) of the Peripatetic school are known with varying levels of certainty.
 A list of names with the approximate dates they headed the school is as follows (all dates BC):